dendronhq/dendron-site/vault/dendron.topic.managed-publishing.quickstart.md

 ### Steps
 1. Decide on a CNAME that you want to use.
 Lets call this YOUR_CNAME
 1. Email support@dendron.so with the subject: `CNAME Request: YOUR_CNAME`
+    - optionally, also send us the name with your registrar and we can respond with precise instructions on how to update your DNS settings
 1. You'll get a response with a custom CNAME entry.
 Add that to your DNS (instructions to do this will depend on your registrar)
     ```
     _5e6e3c15a64565a3fbd9609d390e06d4.www.awschangelog.com. to _1fcefb9e363e5ebc64d8bc7ad6f31535.nfyddsqlcy.acm-validations.aws.